How to Acid Wash Your Pool—In Eight Easy Steps

 The best and safest way to handle acid is to do so very, very slowly.
 Pouring acid and setting down any container with acid in a deliberately slow way can prevent dangerous acid splashes.
 Keep any container of acid you’re not currently using tightly closed with a lid and in a protected place.
 When you’re done acid washing, store any remaining acid sealed tight and in a cool, dry place.

 You’ll also want to always dilute acid in the appropriate order.
 In order to get the right strength of acid for acid washing a pool, you’ll need to mix acid and water.
-Make sure that you’re adding acid to the water, and not water to the acid.
+Always add acid to water, not water to acid.
 That way, water is always the main component of the mixture.
 This will keep the acid mixture from gaining heat and boiling up over the container—in other words, becoming uncontrolled acid.
 I don’t need to tell you what kind of nightmare scenarios that can lead to.

 Understand How Acid Works